 The Loyola University Chicago Fellowship Office abides by the National Association of Fellowship Advisors Code of Ethics.
 The NAFA Code of Ethics cites four core values of integrity, collaboration, respect, and fairness; and details several expectations of fellowship advisors.
+These core values are also in accordance with Loyola University Chicago policy on academic integrity.

 In addition, the NAFA Code of Ethics gives “Advisor Expectations of Applicants”, as follows: